mark-poscablo/arrayfire-wiki/add_func.md

-We have an example function built into the library itself.
-All you need to do is to copy the files with appropriate file names corresponding to the new feature and add your implementation.

-Given below is the layout of the example function inside the library.
+Listed below are the necessary files inside the directory structure that you need to add or modify for implementing a new function in ArrayFire.
+We have an example function (`exampleFunction`) built into the library itself, which shows how a new developer might go about implementing a new function in ArrayFire.
+It demonstrates how the user-facing C/C++ API talks to each backend.
+You can use its existing files as a guide or as a starting point for your implementation (of course by making a copy of the files and then modifying them).
+Note, however, that you may need to add or modify other files, depending on the situation.

+A quick layout is given below to serve as a quick reference on what files must be added and/or modified, and where they are located.
+Further below, a more detailed layout is given, which describes the purpose of each file and some important details to take into account when adding/modifying those files.

+After you have added and modified all the necessary files for your function, you are welcome to submit a pull request to ArrayFire.
+Doing so will queue your changes for building and testing in our continuous integration pipeline (make sure that you have created tests indeed!), but at least one of us needs to review and approve your changes before merging them in.

-### Quick layout:
+### Quick layout

     include
      |__ af/<domain>.h